Office Staff

 Conductor – East Midlands & Nottingham Youth Bands, Bandwise

 As a trumpet player Claire has toured extensively with orchestras, wind bands, brass quintets and brass bands, and has played in some of the world’s finest venues, including Montserrat Basilica, the Belarus National Opera House, and Carnegie Hall in New York.
-She is currently lead trumpet of the Nottingham Symphonic Wind Orchestra.
+She is currently co-lead trumpet of the Nottingham Symphonic Wind Orchestra and also plays trumpet with Nottingham Philharmonic Orchestra.
 Claire also has a wealth of conducting experience with both wind bands and brass bands at all ability levels and across the age spectrum.
 She also MDs an annual musical.

 Claire is passionate about performance, education, and ensuring that generations of future musicians enjoy our rich cultural heritage.